 A flowing, dynamic and faster paced form of Hatha yoga coordinating the movements together using the breath.
 The vinyasas or sequences of postures will vary according to the teacher and often the practice is strong, physical and focusing.
 Some teachers also use breathwork to intensify practice.
 Hatha flow yoga is typically slightly slower and gentler than Vinyasa flow but it depends on the teacher.
-Teachers typically only have a shorter teacher training of a few months or even a few weeks, so if you have health issues ensure you are able to manage your body safely before starting.
+Teachers typically have a shorter teacher training of a few months or even a few weeks, so if you have health issues ensure you are able to manage your body safely before starting.
+Creative and varied practice, enjoyable for well coordinated students and often accompanied by music.
 The philosophical underpinning varies according to the teacher.

 Yoga method developed by Paulie Zinc based on martial art training and Hatha yoga

 This approach of long holds in a pose (2-5 mins) is not unique to Yin Yoga but a Yin class focuses on long holds in each posture all the way through and does not integrate them into a broader range of movement in a class as other methods might do.
 It is usually offered as a complementary class to more physically demanding yoga methods.
 Long holds in passive floor postures using blocks and bolsters aim to usefully stress the connective tissues in the body to increase strength and flexibility.
 The method of yoga practice is underpinned by the Taoist philosophy.